judering/judering.github.io/index.md

 Concorde will perform Swelt Belly at Dawn in Hong Kong on November 4th at the San Wan Ho Civic Centre, Hong Kong, 7pm pre-concert talk, 8pm concert.
 This concert will also feature pieces by Irish composers Jane O'Leary (director of Concorde), Linda Buckley, Ed Bennett and David Fennessy.

+Hard Rain ensemble will perform Swelt Belly at Dawn at the Crescent Arts Centre, Belfast on November 2nd at 7.30pm.

 ## OCTOBER 2017:
 Release of my EP "The Ring Lieder - on poems by Roderick Ford".
 This will be available soon for purchase on my purchase page and through cdbaby, bandcamp etc...